8/14/2024

 Cameron Groom

 Yeah, and this is very much about product development that is specifically being requested by our customers.
 So it's not speculation, speculative development that we're undertaking, but rather very sales-focused product development.
-One of the areas that we are stretched on is frankly desk space and workstations within our operations.
-So I wouldn't be at all shocked if towards the end of this year or the next year we're actually talking about putting a fourth site into place to further support the growth.
-And that's a small cost in the big scheme of things, but it is reflective again of the trajectory that we're on.
+You know, one of the areas that we are stretched on is, frankly, desk space and workstations within our operations.
+So, you know, I wouldn't be at all shocked if towards the end of this year, early next year, we're actually talking about putting a fourth site into place to further support the growth.
+And, you know, that's a small cost in the big scheme of things, but it is reflective, again, of the trajectory that we're on.

 speaker